secureCodeBox/documentation/blog/2023-09-01-sbom-part-one-generation.md

 SBOM [format support](https://github.com/tern-tools/tern#report-formats) is pretty good, other than CycloneDX (json), SPDX (json and tag-value), custom yaml, html and json formats can be generated.

 Unfortunately, the generated SBOMs are quite lacking compared to the ones Trivy or Syft generate.
-While Tern finds the distribution and OS packages of the Juice Shop container, not a single nodejs/npm component is included in the output.
+While Tern finds the distribution and OS packages of the Juice Shop container, not a single NodeJS/npm component is included in the output.
 Other containers show similar results, only OS packages are listed.
 This is pretty unhelpful for creating an inventory of the software running in one's container infrastructure.

 Tern is a ["tern-tools"](https://github.com/tern-tools) project with 884 Stars and 185 Forks [on GitHub](https://github.com/tern-tools/tern).
 The most active maintainer is Rose Judge, an Open Source Engineer [at VMWare](https://blogs.vmware.com/opensource/author/rose-judge/).
-The documentation is provided as markdown documents in the [docs directory](https://github.com/tern-tools/tern/tree/main/docs), while general information can be found in the `README.md` file.
+The documentation is provided as Markdown documents in the [docs directory](https://github.com/tern-tools/tern/tree/main/docs), while general information can be found in the `README.md` file.
 Tern is licensed under a BSD-2-Clause license.

 #### Microsoft SBOM Tool